 Today, Rangers from all four of its current Battalions continue to lead the way in the Global War on Terrorism.
 The 75th Ranger Regiment is conducting sustained combat operations in multiple countries deploying from various locations in the United States, a task that is unprecedented for the Regiment.

-Rangers continue conducting combat operations with almost every deployed special operation force, conventional and coalition force in support of Operation Enduring Freedom and Operation Iraqi Freedom.
-The Ranger Regiment is executing a wide range of diverse operations, including airborne and air assaults into Afghanistan and Iraq, mounted infiltrations behind enemy lines, complex urban raids, and rescue operations.
+Rangers continue conducting combat operations with almost every deployed special operation force, conventional and coalition force supporting Operation Enduring Freedom and Operation Iraqi Freedom.
+The Ranger Regiment is executing diverse operations, including airborne and air assaults into Afghanistan and Iraq, mounted infiltrations behind enemy lines, complex urban raids, and rescue operations.

-In addition to conducting missions supporting the Global War on Terrorism, the 75th Ranger Regiment continues to train in the United States and overseas to prepare for future no-notice worldwide combat deployments.
+In addition to conducting missions supporting the Global War on Terrorism, the 75th Ranger Regiment trains in the United States and overseas to prepare for future no-notice worldwide combat deployments.
 The Regiment also continues to recruit, assess and train the next generation of Rangers and Ranger leadership.

 Our national defense requires the 75th Ranger Regiment to execute any special operations or light infantry mission requiring a mature, competent, highly disciplined, and lethal force to ensure the precise application of combat power in politically sensitive environments.
 To achieve this, the Regiment must be highly proficient in complex operations during both day and night, in all weather conditions, and across all terrain.